 Or, it could be that Hebrew was the language of instruction and religious devotion within the earliest Corinthian assembly.
 This tradition was continued from the Jewish synagogue.
 Those masters who were instructing/lecturing on the principles of the Christian faith did so in Hebrew, while an interpreter was required to translate it into the local vernacular.
 The conflict was in which Greek vernacular was most suited for the Corinthian congregation.

 The second option may be a more acceptable interpretation.

-The Epiphanius’ text is a base element for a series of articles intending to prove either one of these hypotheses.
+The Epiphanius’ account is a base element for a series of articles called The Tongues of Corinth to prove or disprove the above theories.
 The goal of this series is trace the role of the reader, speaker, and interpreter starting from the rites found in the Jewish diaspora, specifically Corinth, to its transition into Church office, if there is such a relationship, and mapping this evolving rite until the thirteenth century.

 The text itself is one of the clearest and logical found so far written by a Church Father.
 However, this work, along with Jewish writings on public reading, are four centuries removed from the actual Corinthian tongues saga.
 It could be a later interpretation.